Anmol-Baranwal/Awesome-Illustrations-4Projects/README.md

 | <a href="https://www.abstrakt.design/"><img width='700' src='https://user-images.githubusercontent.com/74038190/184918914-a5d2eaa0-3851-43af-9f4a-093ac07278a8.png' alt="Paper_paid_illustrations" /></a> | [Abstrakt](https://www.abstrakt.design/)  <br><br> ✔ Free <br><br>Format <br> • PNG<br> • SVG<br><br> ✌️Author <br> Abstrakt.design |
 | <a href="https://isometriclove.com/"><img width='700' src='https://user-images.githubusercontent.com/74038190/184918941-c337881b-fbf5-4eba-b5ca-53f450d54ea5.png' alt="Isometric_Love_paid_illustrations" /></a> | [Isometric Love](https://isometriclove.com/)  <br><br> ✔ Free <br><br>Format <br> • PNG<br><br> ✌️Author <br> Isometric Love |
 | <a href="https://absurd.design/"><img width='700' src='https://user-images.githubusercontent.com/74038190/184918936-b0f15be9-8004-4d6d-ac7d-f3be7725a001.png' alt="Absurd_paid_illustrations" /></a> | [Absurd](https://absurd.design/)  <br><br> ✔ Free <br><br>Format <br> • PNG<br><br> ✌️Author <br> Absurd.design |

 ---

+## How to Contribute?
+1. Make a fork of this repository.
+2. If you want to add a illustration-
+   - See in which category the illustration fits in
+   - Extract Author & the formats of the illustration available
+   - Add the correct link of the illustration both in the title & image
+   - Click a nice full screen photo of the page of the illustration (make sure best illustrations are showed in the picture)
+   - drag the screenshot in the readme and copy the link to the anchor URL
+   - Paste on category with `Alphabetical` order
+   - Commit the changes
+3. In case if you are contributing other than the illustrations then feel free to remove the pull request template.

+---